fe1ixxu/ALMA/README.md

 ```
 # Evaluation 💻
 ### Evaluation on ALMA-13B-R
 This is a quick start to evaluate our ALMA-13B-R model.
-To produce translation outputs for WMT'22 in both en→cs and cs→en directions (If you want to evaluate WMT'23 instead, simple pass `--override_test_data_path haoranxu/WMT23-Test`.
+To produce translation outputs for WMT'22 in both en→cs and cs→en directions (If you want to evaluate WMT'23 instead, simply pass `--override_test_data_path haoranxu/WMT23-Test`.
 Please look at `evals/alma_13b_r_wmt23.sh` as an example), run the following command:
 ```
 accelerate launch --config_file configs/deepspeed_eval_config_bf16.yaml \
     run_llmmt.py \